Some results on contraction rates for Bayesian inverse problems: Introduction

 \section{Introduction}

-Inverse problems can always be formulated as solutions of equations of the type $y = G(u)$ where $y$ is known (typically some measurement or data from an experiment) and we need to solve the equation to find $u$ \cite[Chapter~1]{Kirsch}.
+Inverse problems can always be formulated as solutions of equations of the type $y = G(u)$ where $y$ is known (typically some measurement or data from an experiment) and one is interested in solving the equation to find $u$ \cite[Chapter~1]{Kirsch}.
 The model which we shall investigate here is the statistical version of infinite dimensional linear inverse problems of this type.
 Specifically, we assume that $G$ is a linear, injective operator from Hilbert space $\calH_1$ to Hilbert space $\calH_2$ (both infinite dimensional).
 We treat $u$ as a random variable on $\calH_1$ and define $y$ by the following equation:

 where $\eta$ is a Gaussian noise on $\calH_2$: $\eta \sim \normal(0,\zeta)$.\footnote{ We may choose $\eta$ to be the white noise i.e. $\zeta = \I$.
 This makes the data space large, because the white noise is supported on a much bigger space than $\calH_2$.
-We explain white noise in a little detail in section 2.
-Use of white noise is pretty common in literature.} In a Bayesian formulation of the problem, also known as nonparametric (parametric) Bayesian framework when $u$ is infinite (finite) dimensional, we assume that $u$ is distributed according to a measure $\mu_0$ on $\calH_1$, to be considered as the prior measure.
+We shall explain white noise with reasonable details in Section \ref{sec-consistency}. } In a Bayesian formulation of the problem, also known as nonparametric (parametric) Bayesian framework when $\calH_1$ is infinite (finite) dimensional, we assume that $u$ is distributed according to a measure $\mu_n$ (we assume that the choice of prior may depend on level of noise) on $\calH_1$, to be considered as the prior measure.
 We further assume that $u$ and $\eta$ are independent.
 Given the above assumptions, Bayes' theorem gives the distribution of the conditional random variable $u$ given $y$, called the posterior distribution, to be denoted henceforth by $\mu^y_n$.
-We will be interested in the properties of the posterior in the small-noise limit as $n \to \infty$.
+We are interested in the properties of the posterior in the small-noise limit as $n \to \infty$.